 SIX.
 Punish Yourself and Reward Yourself.

 For example on days when I just can’t handle getting out of bed early and I miss out on that solid 2 or 3 hour window before the kids wake up, I make sure that I do one extra thing that I wouldn’t normally do that day.
 100 sit-ups.
 Clean the toilets.
-Pay more on a student loan or credit card bill.
-Stay up after everyone in my house has gone to bed to knock two more things off my to do list…even though I’m exhausted.
+Pay more on a student loan or credit card bill, which you can get help with using the student loan calculator from SoFi so you know roughly what you’ll be paying back each month.
+Stay up after everyone in my house has gone to bed to knock two more things off my to-do list…even though I’m exhausted.
 Something constructive.

 And there’s a fun part to this too – Reward yourself.
 On days when I have particularly daunting tasks and I complete them, I’ll reward myself.
 Perhaps with a longer-than-usually lunch.
 Or a sweet tea from Chick-fil-A. Or a manicure.

 In summary: Know yourself.
 Make rules.
 If (WHEN) you break them, hold yourself accountable.
 What is your punishment for breaking your work rules?
 What are your rewards for doing a good job?

 Through inevitable distractions and various life events, use these tips to help you work more effectively and more efficiently from home.

 XOXO – Em